Simple By Design

 What if your site had to pull weight?

-You wake up.
-Three qualified consultations booked.
-Two warm leads nurtured.
-One dead-end filtered out before it wasted your time.
+you wake up. three qualified consultations booked. two warm leads nurtured. one dead-end filtered out before it wasted your time.

-the trust part:
+🤝 the trust thing:

 People don't trust law firms by default.
+You know that.
+They know that.

 It's not rocket science.
 It's just honesty at scale.

-content that doesn't suck:
+✍️ content that doesn't suck:

 Most law firm blogs are unreadable.